SystemsApproach/tcpcc/variants.rst

 end host response to congestion information received from switches.

-The central insight in DCTCP is that using loss as the main signal of congestion in the data center environment is insufficient.
+The central insight in DCTCP is that using loss as the main signal of congestion in the datacenter environment is insufficient.
 By the time a queue has built up enough to overflow, low latency traffic is already failing to meet its deadlines, negatively impacting performance.
 Thus DCTCP uses a version of ECN to provide an early signal of congestion.
 But